 Narrowing skills gaps

 Upskill, reskill and gain professional qualifications.
-Some short courses explicitly support the city's skills gaps and national security efforts, like AI and cyber security.
+Some short courses specifically support the city’s priority areas, including AI and cybersecurity.

 Delivering programmes shaped by industry